 The answer is D. That was what was stated on a full-page sign, found laminated in the bathroom of my room next to the sink.
-Additionally it outlined replacement costs for bath linens, and emphasized that you must not “use our regular bath linens for any purpose that might cause permanent stains.”
+Additionally, it outlined replacement costs for bath linens, and emphasized that you must not “use our regular bath linens for any purpose that might cause permanent stains.”

 I’ve stayed in that city several times since, but never again at that hotel.
 Something about a card explaining hair dye policies and procedures tells me that I’m not aligned with their brand.
 I’m not sure who would be.
-I’m sure it’s costing that hotel in irreplaceable linen when people dye their hair.
+I’m sure it’s costing that hotel a lot in irreplaceable linen when people dye their hair.
 But it’s costing them a whole lot more when they cheapen their image.
 It’s cute when it’s the Muppets take New York.
 It’s not cute when it’s my room after a long plane trip.

-Ask yourself, what messages do you send, whether in writing or otherwise, that send the wrong message about the value of your brand?
+Ask yourself: What messages do you send, whether in writing or otherwise, that send the wrong message about the value of your brand?